Euler angles: Tait–Bryan angles

-The second type of formalism is called Tait–Bryan angles, after Peter Guthrie Tait and George H. Bryan.
+The second type of formalism is called Tait–Bryan angles, after Scottish mathematical physicist Peter Guthrie Tait (1831–1901) and English applied mathematician George H. Bryan (1864–1928).
 It is the convention normally used for aerospace applications, so that zero degrees elevation represents the horizontal attitude.
 Tait–Bryan angles represent the orientation of the aircraft with respect to the world frame.
 When dealing with other vehicles, different axes conventions are possible.

 Definitions

 The definitions and notations used for Tait–Bryan angles are similar to those described above for proper Euler angles (geometrical definition, intrinsic rotation definition, extrinsic rotation definition).
 The only difference is that Tait–Bryan angles represent rotations about three distinct axes (e.g. x-y-z, or x-y′-z″), while proper Euler angles use the same axis for both the first and third elemental rotations (e.g., z-x-z, or z-x′-z″).

 This implies a different definition for the line of nodes in the geometrical construction.
 In the proper Euler angles case it was defined as the intersection between two homologous Cartesian planes (parallel when Euler angles are zero; e.g. xy and XY).
 In the Tait–Bryan angles case, it is defined as the intersection of two non-homologous planes (perpendicular when Euler angles are zero; e.g. xy and YZ).